Tico-hue/infoProject/README.md

         },
     },
  ```
-Then place yourself in infoProject\infoProject\infoProject and run
+Then, place yourself in infoProject\infoProject\infoProject and run
 ```console
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver
 ```
-Now you can just open in your browser
+Now you can just open it in your browser
 ```console
 localhost:8000
 ```